Docs

 Weighing bets by expected value gives sharp bettors a fundamental advantage over most other bettors and one of the few edges they can take against a sportsbook.

-One common beginner sports bettor mistake is that they scramble through the board last minute, or look at NFL odds on Sunday morning, hoping to pick the day’s winners.
+One common beginner sports bettor mistake is scrambling through the board last minute, hoping to pick the day’s winners.
 Those looking for expected value, or +EV, consider the lines (and, by extension, probability) oddsmakers give to every game, often as early as possible, and try to figure if a bet is overvalued or undervalued.

 The best NFL bettors make a habit of finding value early in the week.
-By Thursday, oddsmakers have adjusted their lines, and in an efficient market like the NFL, value bets are only available for a short time before the market catches up.
+By Thursday, oddsmakers have adjusted their lines, and in an efficient market, value bets are only available for a short time before the market catches up.

 Positive expected value betting is a foundational method to sports betting, one that casual bettors, often referred to as “the public,” don’t use enough.